Galera Load Balancer Parameters

 Type Boolean

-Linux systems feature the socket option SO_KEEPALIVE, which causes the server to send packets to a remote system in order to main the client connection with the destination server.
+Linux systems feature the socket option SO_KEEPALIVE, which causes the server to send packets to a remote system in order to maintain the client connection with the destination server.
 This option allows you to disable SO_KEEPALIVE on server-side sockets.
 It allows SO_KEEPALIVE by default.

 # glbd --keepalive 3306 \